Explore more from Second World War

 The flag above, captured in Burma by 6th Battalion 5th Mahratta Light Infantry, was presented to a soldier called Ishikawa Hisazō by Kurotori National School in Niigata Prefecture.
 This allows us to date his flag to post-March 1941, as that is when the school was established.

 Usually, a good-luck flag would contain the name of the recipient on the right-hand side.
 Names of friends and family members or the organisation that presented the flag often radiated from the centre.
-Alongside this, there would also be messages of hope, victory and good luck, as well as popular wartime patriotic slogans.
-These slogans were sometimes larger than the other characters.

 The messages in the example above, captured by 1st Battalion 1st Punjab Regiment, include 'divine fighting spirit', 'leadership spirit will reach thousands of miles', 'beautiful death with honour and loyalty', 'huge accomplishments in distant lands', 'for construction of world history', and 'defeat the US and UK'.

-On 27 July 1944, 1st Battalon The Seaforth Highlanders attacked enemy positions at Lokchao Bridge during 33 Corps' advance on Tamu.
+On 27 July 1944, 1st Battalion The Seaforth Highlanders attacked enemy positions at Lokchao Bridge during 33 Corps' advance on Tamu.
 During the fighting, two Highlanders killed a Japanese soldier carrying the flag displayed above.
 As they could not decide which of them should keep it, they tore it in half and shared it.

-A few days later, one of the men was killed and his portion of flag lost or perhaps recaptured.
+A few days later, one of the men was killed and his portion of the flag lost or perhaps recaptured.
 The remaining part was brought back to Britain and later donated to the National Army Museum.
 The writing at the top-right of the flag reads: ‘Congratulations on your enlistment’.
 Only the surname of the original owner - Inagaki - remains visible.

 Personalised good-luck flags varied in size, but were usually small enough to be folded and worn on the person.
 Japanese soldiers often carried them in their uniform pockets or equipment packs.
-Sometimes they were wrapped around the waist or kept under the shirt.
+Sometimes, they were wrapped around the waist or kept under the shirt.

 The flag was discovered along with many other personal effects, including photographs.
-One of these images (shown above) depicts a group of Japanese soldiers visiting the Shwethalyaung Buddha temple in Pegu in March 1943.
-This represents a time when the Japanese conquest of Burma was still secure and the wider war in the Far East was still going in their favour.
+One of these images (shown below) depicts a group of Japanese soldiers visiting the Shwethalyaung Buddha temple in Pegu (now Bago) in March 1943.

 By 1945, the reverse was true.
 In Burma and elsewhere, Japanese forces were on the back foot.
 Their Burma Area Army had sustained thousands of casualties and suffered a series of defeats at the hands of the Fourteenth Army and its Chinese and American allies.